facet/core/README.md

 core
 ====

-Base or standard object that gets extended by the other facet modules
+Base object that provides common functionality and gets extended by the other facet modules